Troubleshooting

 Terminatingstate.
 This may be because of an unresponsive Kubelet. -

-If the Node is fully drained, but it still remains in the cluster, there may be issues with deleting the cloud server.
+When the Node is fully drained but remains in the cluster, MetaKube may not delete the cloud server.
 In that case, check the Machine Events for errors.

 Autoscaling